Political Scientism – Beware the Enlightened Ones

 The [French] Revolution was above all a permanent struggle between theorists who were imbued with a new ideal, and the economic, social and political laws, which ruled mankind, and which they do not understand…

 The political orthodoxies that arose from the end of the 18th century – benign and logical in their exposition, but terrifying in their application - could only be imposed with such relentless horror and death because of the confident commitment of people to a “theory” that “explained” a certain set of effects as following from certain causes – even as the effects were proving them wrong, if only they’d been open to them.
-But they weren’t open to them, because they experienced their own certainty in their theories, not as a psychological state, which is all it was, but as the accuracy of the theory in which they were certain, which is an entirely different thing.
+But they weren’t open to them, because they experienced their own certainty in their theories, not as a psychological state, which is all it was, but as the accuracy of the theory in which they were certain, which it certainly was not.

-That kind of religious commitment to theory – and commitment can be religious even when the theory is anything but - doesn’t matter much if you’re working with steam engines, but it matters a lot if you’re working with guillotines.
+That kind of religious commitment to theory – and commitment to a theory can be religious even when the content of the theory is anything but - doesn’t matter much if you’re working with steam engines, but it matters a lot if you’re working with guillotines.

 And a century after the French Revolution, the deaths of tens of millions of Russians would be similarly caused and justified using a philosophy that purported to be deterministic and rational and manifesting of all the characteristics that make a theory - like Newton’s laws of motion - a good theory.

 In both cases, the evil didn’t result from the fact that the theory was incorrect per se.
 It resulted from the fact that its adherents weren’t doing science – recognizing that their current, best model of the world was a step to a better one that is taken by revising it to accommodate the world’s reaction to its application – but something called scientism, wherein the current, best model becomes a fixed doctrine and the best of all possible models.